-D9932 Cleaning and inspection of removable complete denture, maxillary No Cost D9933 Cleaning and inspection of removable complete denture, mandibular D9934 Cleaning and inspection of removable partial denture, maxillary No Cost D9935 Cleaning and inspection of removable partial denture, mandibular No Cost D9951 Occlusal adjustment, limited\$55.00 D9952 Occlusal adjustment, complete\$165.00 D9975 External bleaching for home application, per arch; includes materials and fabrication of custom trays - limited to one bleaching tray and gel for two weeks of self- \$125.00 D9986 Missed appointment - without 24 hour notice - per 15 minutes of appointment time\$10.00 D9987 Canceled appointment - without 24 hour notice - per 15 minutes of appointment time\$10.00 D9990 Certified translation or sign-language services - per visit D9991 Dental case management - addressing appointment compliance barriers No Cost D9992 Dental case management - care coordination D9995 Teledentistry - synchronous; real-time encounter D9996 Teledentistry - asynchronous; information stored and forwarded to dentist for subsequent review D9997 Dental case management - Patients with special Health Care Needs If services for a listed procedure are performed by the assigned Network Dentist, the Enrollee
+- no other services performed \$40.00 D9440 Office visit - after regularly scheduled hours \$60.00 D9450 Case presentation, detailed and extensive treatment planning \$25.00 D9932 Cleaning and inspection of removable complete denture, maxillary No Cost D9933 Cleaning and inspection of removable complete denture, mandibular No Cost D9934 Cleaning and inspection of removable partial denture, DJJJT maxillary No Cost D9935 Cleaning and inspection of removable partial denture, No Cost D))33 mandibular No Cost D9951 Occlusal adjustment, limited \$55.00 D9951 D9952 Occlusal adjustment, complete \$165.00 D9932 D9975 \$103.00 D99/3 External bleaching for home application, per arch; includes materials and fabrication of custom trays - limited to one bleaching tray and gel for two weeks ¢125.00 D0006 of self-treatment \$125.00 D9986 Missed appointment - without 24 hour notice #10.00 D0005 - per 15 minutes of appointment time \$10.00 D9987 Canceled appointment - without 24 hour notice 440.00 - per 15 minutes of appointment time \$10.00 D9990 Certified translation or sign-language services - per visit No Cost D9991 Dental case management - addressing appointment compliance barriers No Cost D9992 Dental case management - care coordination No Cost D9995 Teledentistry - synchronous; real-time encounter No Cost D9996 Teledentistry - asynchronous; information stored and forwarded to dentist for subsequent review No Cost D9997 Dental case management - Patients with special Health Care Needs No Cost

 ^{} If services for a listed procedure are performed by the assigned Network Dentist, the Enrollee pays the specified Copayment.
 Listed referable procedures, that are not available in the network facility or that require a Dentist to provide specialized services, may be provided by a network oral surgeon, endodontist or periodontist at 75 percent of the Network Specialist's "usual fees."
-Specialist services are only available in areas where there is a DeltaCare USA Network Specialist, and upon referral by the assigned Network Dentist.
+Specialist services are only available in areas where there is a DHMO Network Specialist, and upon referral by the assigned Network Dentist.